List of Murdoch Mysteries characters: Effie Newsome

+Major recurring

 James and Sally Pendrick

 James Pendrick (portrayed by Peter Stebbings) and his wife Sally (portrayed by Kate Greenhouse) are the owners of the tallest building in Toronto; at 11 stories tall, it is quite a view.
 The Pendricks are advocates of eugenics.
 James is an engineer and inventor.
 They own Rembrandt's painting Bathsheba at Her Bath, valued around $40 000, which is stolen in an episode in Season 3.
 Sally is an advocate of modern art, and gives Murdoch an avant-garde nude portrait of herself.
 The Pendrick family played a big part in the plot over the 2nd part of season 3.
 Indeed, James Pendrick was suspected by Murdoch of murder, or of being an accomplice to various crimes, in 4 of the 5 cases in which he was involved, much to Pendrick's annoyance.
 In the last episode of Season 3, Sally Pendrick is revealed to be a criminal from upstate New York, stealing her husband's fortune, and investing in the development of a doomsday weapon.

-James Pendrick reappears in later seasons with various new inventions.
+James Pendrick reappears in later seasons with various new inventions, accompanied by his assistant and lover, Svetlana Tsiolkovsky (portrayed by Christine Horne), the fictional daughter of Konstantin Tsiolkovsky.
+He and Murdoch develop a strong mutual respect and admiration for one another as inventors and innovators.
+While many of Pendrick's inventions or ideas often have tremendous potential, his success is hindered often by his refusal to let his inventions be used for political or violent purposes, resulting in Pendrick choosing to destroy his prototypes, or his attempts to enterprise fail due to the idea being too far ahead of its time.
 Sally escapes justice at the end of Season 3, and she reappears in S13 E11 "Staring Blindly Into the Future".
+This time she kidnaps multiple prominent scientists along with Murdoch and his associates, and forces them to try to assemble an atom bomb, which later results in her death when her captives outsmart her.